prisma/prisma-examples/.github/readmes/typescript/_next-steps-typegraphql.md

   }
 ```

-Update the `signupUser` mutation to include creating a user profile:
+Update the `signupUser` mutation to include the option to create a profile when you sign up a new user:

 ```ts
   @Mutation(returns => User)